ss-chang/stat159-project01/paper/paper.md

 transparency and credibility to the analysis and conlusions one may wish to draw out of raw data and statistics.
-As I begin to familiarize myself with the tools and best practices for reproducibility, I hope to adopt this type of workflow into my regular approach for researhc and analysis.
+As I begin to familiarize myself with the tools and best practices for reproducibility, I hope to adopt this type of workflow into my regular approach for research and analysis.

 Discussion